tsundberg/gradle-cucumber-runner/README.md

 A gradle plugin for running Cucumber-JVM.

-It utilises the Cucumber-JVM command line implementation and forwards every call to `Main`
+It utilises the Cucumber-JVM command line implementation and forwards every call to `cucumber.api.cli.Main`

 ## Usage